504-588-2000

 Back when your cyber defense was simple, you probably didn’t think too much about the cost.
 Now that your cybersecurity strategy is more sophisticated and requires a bigger investment, you might wonder if what you’re paying is reasonable.
-While we can’t give you precise answer to that question, we can help you understand what drives cybersecurity costs.
+So, what’s the average cost of cyber security services?
+The honest answer is — it depends.

-The first thing to keep in mind as you’re evaluating cybersecurity services costs is to realize that there are many different components and it’s hard to separate out a specific cost for each.
+The first thing to keep in mind as you’re evaluating cybersecurity services costs is that there are a lot of moving parts — and most of them aren’t priced à la carte.
 That would be like going to a restaurant and asking for the price of every ingredient and labor cost that went into the meal you’re buying.

-In a restaurant, the outcome that you’re buying is the meal, plus the convenience of not having to cook, plus the experience that you’re having as you eat your meal.
+In a restaurant, the outcome that you’re buying is the meal, plus the convenience of not having to go to the grocery store or cook, plus the experience that you’re having as you eat your meal.
 It’s similar for cybersecurity services.

-Even if you have a spare $20,000 in the bank that you’re willing to spend on cleaning up a cyber-attack, there are repercussions to your reputation that may weaken your business to the point of failure.
+Even if you have a spare budget set aside to mitigate a data breach, there are repercussions to your reputation that may weaken your business to the point of failure.
 However, just because you know you need it doesn’t mean that you’re willing to spend blindly on security.
-Let’s shed some light on what goes into cybersecurity costs.
+Let’s shed some light on what goes into cyber security pricing and what to expect from monthly service costs.

 Cybersecurity Cost Components

 Every security strategy includes tools and labor.
-How those two broad components are combined depends on your business and industry, the type of data you need to protect, and your needs to maintain regulatory compliance or other type of security accountability.
+How those two broad components are combined depends on your business and industry, the type of data you need to protect, and your need to maintain regulatory compliance or other types of security accountability.

 There are other costs that can be organized under the security umbrella that are separate from service delivery but are required to effectively manage risks.
-Here’s a breakdown of the main cost components of cybersecurity.
+Here’s a breakdown of the main cost components of cyber security services pricing.

 1. Security Tools and Management